Kulisujin/AntiAFK/README.md

 antiafk.py: Full version with all features antiafk_slim.py: Streamlined version with core functionality
-One-liner: Compact version for easy copying and pasting
+antiafk_cp: Compact version for easy copying and pasting

 Features